 The Texas Chainsaw Massacre is And it’s not a slasher film, but it certainly paved the way for what would follow.

-What sets The Texas Chainsaw Massacre from so many other horror films is the potential of its subtext.
-Henkel and Hooper deserve a lot of credit for writing a movie brimming with more intelligence than its subject matter suggested.
+What sets The Texas Chainsaw Massacre apart from other horror films is the potential of its subtext.
+Henkel and Hooper deserve credit for writing a movie brimming with more intelligence than its subject matter suggested.
 Its concept of a family displaced from their jobs by industrialization now cannibalizing victims offers a lot to ‘chew on’.
-At the time Hooper made his horror masterpiece, much of the optimism of the 1960’s had faded.
+Much of 1960’s optimism had faded by the time Hooper made his movie.
 Whether it was impending economic crises or the drawn-out conflict of Vietnam, The Texas Chainsaw Massacre was released at unique time.
+Even as the ‘director as auteur’ was flourishing much of the counterculture movement was losing steam.
 By the early 1970’s, pervasive disillusionment with capitalism and Western advances was growing.
+And Jaws and Star Wars would soon shift Hollywood back to more big-budget, studio-driven projects.
+But Hooper’s movie, in many ways, foresaw the socially conscious horror of the last decade.

 The Texas Chainsaw Massacre Remains a Feat of Horror Film-Making